The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Discussion

-In Figure\,\ref{fig:planet-evo} we show the results from our simulations.
-On the top panel we show atmospheric evolution under the X-ray emission history predicted by \citet{Engle24}, and on the bottom panel, under the same emission history, but scaled down by a factor of 5 to match the {\it XMM-Newton} observation of Gliese\,12 as we don't know the true X-ray history of the star.
-We found that all H/He envelopes are fully stripped from Gliese\,12\,b within 100 Myr, with none surviving to the present day.
-Even with the fainter X-irradiation model, its lifetime is only extended to the age of 200\,Myr.
+In Fig.~\ref{fig:planet-evo} we show the results from our simulations, from 10\,Myr to 10\,Gyr.
+On the top panel we show atmospheric evolution under the X-ray emission history predicted by \citet{Engle24} (and its corresponding EUV emission history from the relations by \citet{King2018:EUV}), and on the bottom panel, the atmospheric evolution under the same emission history, but scaled down by a factor of 5 to match the {\it XMM-Newton} observation of Gliese\,12 as we do not know the true X-ray history of the star.
+We found that all H/He envelopes are fully stripped from Gliese 12\,b within 150 Myr, with none surviving to the present day.
+Even with the faintest X-irradiation model, the envelope lifetime is only extended to the age of 200\,Myr.

+In our simulations, we neglected the contribution to atmospheric escape from additional mechanisms, such as stellar flares, coronal mass ejections, and magnetic interactions \citep[e.g.][]{Vidotto2013:star-planet-magnetism, Atri2021:flares-mass-loss, Hazra2025:CME-mass-loss}.
+These mechanisms would only strengthen mass loss rates, causing the planet's envelope to be lost even earlier in its life.